FyroxEngine/rg3d.rs/src/_posts/2025-01-21-fyrox-game-engine-0.36.md

 ![editor](editor.png)

 Fyrox 0.36 has finally fixed blurry fonts and it works good on Hi-DPI screens as well.
-Fonts are now also supports kerning, which makes font to look as it meant to look like.
+Fonts are now also supports kerning, which makes fonts to look as it meant to look like.

 ## Project Manager